rdk/p2rank/misc/tutorials/training-tutorial.md

 ### Implementation

-New features can be added by implementing `FeatureCalculator` interface and registering the imlementation in `FeatureRegistry`.
+New features can be added by implementing `FeatureCalculator` interface and registering the implementation in `FeatureRegistry`.
-You can implement the feature by extending one of convenience abstrect classes `AtomFeatureCalculator` or `SasFeatureCalculator`.
+You can implement the feature by extending one of convenience abstract classes `AtomFeatureCalculator` or `SasFeatureCalculator`.

-You need to decide if the new feature will be associated with protein surface (=sovent exposed) atoms or with SAS (Solvent Accessible Surface) points.
+You need to decide if the new feature will be associated with protein surface (i.e. solvent exposed) atoms or with SAS (Solvent Accessible Surface) points.
 P2RANK works by classifying SAS point feature vectors.
-If you associate the feature with atoms its value will be projected to SAS point featre vectors by P2RANK from neighbouring atoms.
+If you associate the feature with atoms its value will be projected to SAS point feature vectors by P2RANK from neighbouring atoms.

 Some features are more easily defined for atoms than SAS points and other way around.
 See `BfactorFeature` and `ProtrusionFeature` for comparison.